RMITLibrary/design-system/content/components-complex/video.md

 parent: "Complex components"
 ---
 <h1 class="margin-top-zero">Video</h1>
-<p class="lead">Video is displayed via a responsive iFrame, a transcript of the video should be displayed via an accordion to assist visually impaired users.
-These examples show YouTube content, it should be possible to show content from other providers with some adjustments.
+<p class="lead">Video is displayed via a responsive iFrame, a transcript of the video should be displayed via an accordion to assist visually impaired users.</p>
+<p>These examples show YouTube content, it should be possible to show content from other providers with some adjustments.
+The text within the transcript is set to small (15px, 13px on smaller screens).
 </p>
 <h2>Landscape</h2>
 <p>The default aspect ratio is 16:9, content in other ratios (4:3 for instance) will be pillarboxed.
 The iframe is sized so as to retain the aspect ratio while remaining responsive.
-A max-width value is set to <span class="nowrap"><strong>44rem</strong> (704px).</span></p>
+A max-width value is set to <span class="nowrap"><strong>40rem</strong> (640px).</span></p>
 <figure class="video">
     <div class="responsive-video"><iframe src="https://www.youtube.com/embed/U5LBp4E-zWU" frameborder="0" allowfullscreen=""></iframe></div>
 <!-- START accordion item -->